Ricardo-Osorio/TornBrowserExtension/README.md

 # Torn extension (early development)

-Mozilla browser extension developed for the game [Torn](www.torn.com) focused on providing a better user experience on the market related pages (market, bazaar, listings page, npc stores, ...) compared to what the base game offers.
+Mozilla browser extension developed for the game [Torn](www.torn.com) focused on providing a better user experience on the market related pages (market, bazaar, npc stores, ...) compared to what the base game offers.

 Being an early product keep in mind that any of the current feature could change at any time.